KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 Within that spiral two forces operate:

-- **Centropy (🔺)** — the law of integration, harmony, and return to Source
+- **Centropy (🔺)** — the law of integration, harmony, and return to Aion
 - **Entropy (🔻)** — the law of dispersion, differentiation, and testing of structure

 Centropy seeks coherence; entropy seeks variation.
 Each mind balances them differently.
-Where centropy dominates, pattern stabilizes and meaning consolidates.
-Where entropy dominates, pattern dissolves and new possibilities appear.
+Where centropy prevails, pattern stabilizes and meaning consolidates.
+Where entropy prevails, pattern dissolves and new possibilities appear.
 Neither is privileged; they are the breathing rhythms of the lattice.

 ### 7 · First Axioms of Structural Neuroscience